247sathish/AndroidPreparation/README.md

 ### What is a data class in Kotlin?

-Data classes are specifically designed to hold the data. (it's similar in Getters and Setters in java)
+Data classes are specifically designed to `hold the data`. (it's `similar in Getters and Setters` in java)

 	data class Person(val name: String, val age: Int)

 In this example, Person is a data class with two properties name and age.

-By marking the class as data, the compiler automatically generates a number of functions for us, including toString(), hashCode(), and equals().
+By marking the class as data, the compiler automatically generates a number of functions for us, `including toString(), hashCode(), and equals()`.

 We can also access the properties of the class directly, like this: